| DOLL FAQ |

 We have always watched Animes and read Mangas.
 So since a very long time we love Japan.
 And also we love to collect Manga PVC Figures and some day we saw many photos of these beautiful dolls in the internet.
 We always dreamt about having such a doll too, but as you know they are so expensive.
 But we've got many informations about sizes, prices and price differences and since the beginning of 2011 we have our first own Dolls too!

 Can I use your photos as stock/reference?

 No. Usually we don't give permission to use our pictures in any way, especially not for commercial use.
-We only take photos for fun and sharing with you, please understand our decision~ But if you find stolen photos (on tumbr, FB, ebay or other websites), please report them, that would be nice!
-Thank you!
+We only take photos for fun and sharing with you, please understand our decision~ We tolerate it when they are credietd and linked back to us.
+But if you find stolen photos (on tumbr, FB, ebay or other websites) without crediting, please report them, that would be nice!
+Thank you!^^

-If you want to learn more about these dolls please visit Wikipedia: Link or Link (german)
+If you want to learn more about these dolls please visit Wikipedia or use Google.